rgraciano/echo-sonos/README.md

 9. Click Next to proceed.
 Once created, click "Event Sources".
 10. Add a source.
 Choose "Alexa Skills Kit".
 11. Test it out.
 I included a test blueprint in this repo.
 Click "Test" and copy/paste this repo's [lambda/play_intent_testreq.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/lambda/play_intent_testreq.json) to test.
 It will trigger the "test" preset in your presets.json file on your Sonos server.
 Don't forget to replace the Alexa App Id again.
 12. For Advanced Mode you also need to give Lambda permission to access DynamoDB for storing the current room and service settings.
-Simply click on your AWS Dashboard account name in the upper right corner, Security Credentials, close the popup message, click Roles on the left, click on lambda_basic_execution, click Attach Policy, click the checkbox next to AmazonDynamoDBFullAccess, and click Attach Policy at the bottom of the screen.
+Simply click on your AWS Dashboard account name in the upper right corner, Security Credentials, close the popup message, click Roles on the left, click on lambda_basic_execution, click Attach Policy, click the checkboxes next to AmazonDynamoDBFullAccess and AmazonSQSFullAccess, and click Attach Policy at the bottom of the screen.

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.